 The axis of Stonehenge is directed towards the midsummer sunrise in addition to a landmark.
 In the period when the bluestones were transported an observer on Foel Cwmcerwyn would have seen the sun rising at midsummer near to the summit of Pumlumon, the highest of the south Cambrian Mountains.

-The bluestones were incorporated in various reconstructions of Stonehenge.
-The view from the top of Foel Cwmcerwyn was the quintessence of the ring-builders’ belief system: it was the only location in their world from which it was possible to observe horizon features indicating four of the eight major directions as well as the sun appearing at midsummer behind a prominent mountain.
+The bluestones originally stood in a circle at the foot of Foel Cwmcerwyn.
+The view from Foel Cwmcerwyn was the quintessence of the ring-builders’ belief system: it was the only location in their world from which it was possible to observe horizon features indicating four of the eight major directions as well as the sun appearing at midsummer behind a prominent mountain.
 The bluestones transmitted the potency and magic of a unique place to a unique temple.

 Stonehenge must be considered in the context of other significant monuments.
 This section includes some of the topographical relationships and design features of seven major structures.

 The paired Grey Wethers circles (SX 638 831), the largest on Dartmoor, were carefully laid out.
 The circle-centres are fifty paces (38.9m) apart and virtually north and south of each other.
 High Willhays, the loftiest Dartmoor tor, is exactly north-west and the summit of the Quantocks lies about north-east (43°.9).